TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.metadata.rst

 found on the file system.
 This finder doesn't actually find any *packages*, but it can find the packages' metadata.

-The abstract class :py:class:`importlib.abc.MetaPathFinder` defines the interface expected of finders by Python's import system.
+The abstract kundi :py:class:`importlib.abc.MetaPathFinder` defines the interface expected of finders by Python's agiza system.
-``importlib.metadata`` extends this protocol by looking for an optional ``find_distributions`` callable on the finders from ``sys.meta_path`` and presents this extended interface as the ``DistributionFinder`` abstract base class, which defines this abstract method::
+``importlib.metadata`` extends this protocol by looking for an optional ``find_distributions`` callable on the finders kutoka ``sys.meta_path`` and presents this extended interface as the ``DistributionFinder`` abstract base class, which defines this abstract method::